daytonaio/content/articles/20240821_Daytona_Office_Hours_#9_Latest_Updates_and_Highlights.md

 - If you are using Daytona and encounter any bugs please feel free to open an issue.
 - We are happy to welcome new contributors.
-- We will help you solve the issue, so feel free to ask questions inside of the issue or PRs.
+- We will help you solve the issue, so feel free to ask questions about the issue or PRs.
-- Also, don't forget to star the repo and follow social handles.
+- Don't forget to star the repo and follow social handles.
 - Currently, there are [19 open bounties](https://github.com/daytonaio/daytona/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%92%8E+Bounty%22).
-- Few of them are assigned to someone already but most of them open to anyone.
+A few of them are assigned to someone already but most of them are open to anyone.
-- Some of the priority issues we really love to be solved immeditely are
+- Some of the priority issues we love to be solved immediately are
     - [charm.sh integration](https://github.com/daytonaio/daytona/issues/513)
     - [the TUI breaking under pressure](https://github.com/daytonaio/daytona/issues/668)
     - [TUI breaks on Daytona create](https://github.com/daytonaio/daytona/issues/665)